JeffreyWangDev/printQueue/README.md

 ![image](https://github.com/user-attachments/assets/c61809f2-4e03-48b5-aa28-a2278b41c3bb)

-Demo at https://printqueue.onrender.com/ with the Super Admin login as SAdmin:Pass12 You can then create a account at /admin
+Demo at [HERE](https://printqueue.onrender.com/) with the Super Admin log in as ``SAdmin:Pass12``.
+You can then create an account at /admin.
+- Make sure to edit the user.py file and uncomment the random password generator when using this

 # Fetures
 - Home Page: Displays user-specific prints.